It's quick & easy: apply online now.

 Regardless of your instrument or your major, there is a place for you in the Hanover College Instrumental Music Program.
 We want you to join us!
 Participation in one or more of the HC instrumental ensembles provides an opportunity for you to continue making music, earn academic credit, and find a "musical home" at Hanover College.

 The Hanover Concert Band is the core wind and percussion ensemble at Hanover College.
 This group is devoted to the preparation and performance of traditional and contemporary concert band literature.
 All woodwind, brass and percussion players are welcome to join this ensemble.
 Auditions are held at the beginning of the Fall Semester.
-The Concert Band meets on Mondays, Wednesdays, and Thursdays from 4:00 - 4:50 during the Fall Semester.
-During the Winter Semester, it meets on the same days from 5:00 - 6:15.
+The Concert Band meets on Mondays, Wednesdays, and Thursdays from 4-4:50 p.m. during Fall Semester and Winter Semester.

 If you play any of the following instruments, please consider becoming involved in the Hanover College Instrumental Music Program.
 Hanover owns several instruments that can be used by students.
 If you love music, we invite you to join us.